OfficeDev/office-js-docs-pr/docs/excel/custom-functions-errors.md

 throw error;
 ```

-## Use try catch blocks
+## Use try-catch blocks

-In general you should use try catch blocks in your custom function to catch any potential errors that occur.
+In general, you should use `try`-`catch` blocks in your custom function to catch any potential errors that occur.
 If you do not handle exceptions in your code, they will be returned to Excel.
-Excel will default to return #VALUE! for all unhandled exceptions.
+By default, Excel returns `#VALUE!` for an unhandled exception.

 In the following code sample, the custom function makes a fetch call to a REST service.
-It is possible the REST service returns an error, or the network goes down.
-If this happens the custom function will return #N/A to indicate the web call was not available.
+It's possible that the call will fail, for example, if the REST service returns an error or the network goes down.
+If this happens, the custom function will return `#N/A` to indicate the web call failed.

 ```typescript